-Malaysia accuses North Korea of holding citizens 'hostage'
+Malaysia accuses North Korea of holding its citizens hostage

 Story highlights

-- North Korea says its not letting Malaysians leave for the safety of its diplomats
+- North Korea says it's not letting Malaysians leave for the safety of its diplomats

-- Three people are hiding in North Korea's Kuala Lumpur embassy, Malaysia police say
+- Three people are hiding in North Korean Embassy in Kuala Lumpur, Malaysia police say

-(CNN)North Korea will not allow Malaysian nationals inside its country to leave, marking a new low in the diplomatic row over the murder of Kim Jong Nam.
+(CNN)Malaysia has accused North Korea of holding 11 of its citizens hostage, marking a new low point in the diplomatic row that followed last month's killing of Kim Jong Nam, the estranged half brother of the North Korean dictator.

+Pyongyang will not allow Malaysian nationals inside North Korea to leave until Kuala Lumpur guarantees the safety of its own diplomats and citizens in Malaysia, North Korean state media reported Tuesday.

-Eleven Malaysians are believed to be in North Korea, a Malaysian government official told CNN, including four embassy staff and their families and two from United Nations.
+The 11 Malaysians believed to be in North Korea include four embassy staff members and their families and two UN employees, a Malaysian government official told CNN.

 "This abhorrent act, effectively holding our citizens hostage, is in total disregard of all international law and diplomatic norms," Malaysian Prime Minister Najib Razak said in a statement Tuesday.

-Malaysia retaliated by barring all North Korean citizens from leaving Malaysia until the country is "assured of the safety and security of all Malaysians in North Korea," Razak said.
+Malaysia retaliated by barring all North Korean citizens from leaving Malaysia until the country is "assured of the safety and security of all Malaysians in North Korea," he said.

-Three North Korean nationals wanted for questioning over the murder of Kim Jong Nam, North Korean leader Kim Jong Un's half-brother, are believed to be holed up in the Malaysian embassy in Kuala Lumpur, Malaysian police revealed Tuesday.
+Three North Koreans wanted for questioning in the February 13 killing of Kim are believed to be holed up in the North Korean Embassy in Kuala Lumpur, Malaysian police revealed Tuesday.

-They include Hyon Kwang Song, the embassy's second secretary, and Kim Uk Il, a staff member at North Korea's national carrier Air Koryo.
-Police issued an arrest warrant for Kim last week.
+They include Hyon Kwang Song, the embassy's second secretary, and Kim Uk Il, a staff member at North Korean national carrier Air Koryo.
+Police issued an arrest warrant for the latter last week.

 "It is a matter of time before they come out," Royal Malaysia Police Inspector-General Khalid Abu Bakar said.
 "We will wait.
 If it takes five years, we will wait outside."